Is Black Mold Dangerous?

 Finding mold in your home or on your property makes it imperative that you act quickly to stop the water, dry your space, and disinfect to keep the girth from reoccurring.

 Having professional, certified technicians to assist you is essential to ensuring that the health and safety of those who live and work in the mold infected space are protected.

-When you discover moisture and find mold, contact HRS’s highly trained team of professional disaster restoration experts in Phoenix and Denver, and we will start the process of bringing your home back to the condition it was before it was infected by mold.
+When you discover moisture and find mold, contact HRS’s highly trained team of professional disaster restoration experts in Denver, and we will start the process of bringing your home back to the condition it was before it was infected by mold.